Documentation Index

 |---|

-endpointUrl | string | URL to fetch SIP configuration from the Cognigy backend | Yes |
+endpointUrl | string | URL to fetch SIP configuration from the Cognigy Voice Gateway Endpoint. | Yes |

-userId | string | Optional user identifier for the session | No |
+userId | string | Optional user identifier for the session. | No |

 captureAudio | boolean | When set to true, the SDK emits the captureAudio event with the remote MediaStream during a call.
-Defaults to false | No |
+Defaults to false. | No |

 pcConfig | RTCConfiguration | Custom WebRTC peer connection configuration.
-Use this to specify STUN/TURN servers or other RTCPeerConnection settings | No |
+Use this to specify STUN/TURN servers or other RTCPeerConnection settings. | No |

 WebRTCClient